1. Purpose

 Debt Relief

-Additional support options are available for customers experiencing family violence to manage debt owed to South East Water.
-Once a customer identifies as being impacted by family violence, South East Water may waive or suspend all or part of your debt based on a number of factors, including:
+Additional support options are available for customers experiencing domestic and family violence to manage debt owed to South East Water.
+For customers affected by domestic and family violence, South East Water may waive or suspend all or part of your debt based on a number of factors, including:

 • The amount of the debt